 Examples: due to, because of, unless, if, in case in case, provided that, given that, only / even if, so that, so as to, owing to, inasmuch as and due to.

-Definition: These words are used to introduce support, show evidence or for illustrative purposes.
+Definition: These words are used to introduce supporting ideas, show proof, or for illustrative purposes.